Study.com Cost: What Parents Should Know in 2026

 How Much is Study.com Per Month?

-Study.com annual price can range from roughly $720 for the Test Prep and Premium Edition plans and reach $2820 for its most expensive College Saver Pro plan.
+Study.com annual price can range from roughly $720 for the Test Prep and Premium Edition plans and reach $2820 for its most expensive College Saver Pro plan, as of August 2026.
 However, keep in mind that the platform operates only on a monthly subscription model.
 So, these yearly prices are based on monthly subscription costs multiplied by 12 months.

 Is Study.com Free for Any Core Features?

-- Discounts: The platform offers 10% off on College Saver Pro and College Saver plans, 20% off on Test Prep membership, and custom discounts for other plans.
+- Discounts: As of August 2026, the platform offers 10% off on College Saver Pro and College Saver plans, 20% off on Test Prep membership, and custom discounts for other plans.
 These are the current promos, which change constantly, so check them before purchasing any plan.

 - Access through a public library: Study.com offers access to its materials for free through some of its partnering public libraries.
 So, if you have a valid library card in one of these, you can use library computers to access Study.com educational content.
 To check if your local library is a Study.com partner, go to the library’s website and search for “Online Resources”, “Databases”, or “Digital Learning” section.
 Also, some libraries, like the St. Joseph County Public Library, provide access to Study.com materials through the Bendable platform.